syspimp/greystone-ansible/README.md

 ## When did you do this?

+After I noticed my power consumption going down.

-Greystone Power shows you your energy consumption down to 15 intervals.
+Greystone Power shows your energy consumption down to 15 intervals.
 I already knew my old DC motor 2 ton furnance consumed 1kwh a power when the A/C is running.
 2 days after the system was installed, I checked their portal and saw my overall power consumption drop in half!
 I had to click back and forth to compare the days, and although the graphs were nice, the scale would change, so I couldn't visually compare the results.
 For my Solar Panels, there is the Enphase Enlighten portal https://enlighten.enphaseenergy.com where I can see the power produced by my solar panels.
 It, too, graphed the power down to 15 mins intervals, but it pulled the data from this little gateway device installed in my house.
 One weekend I made a script to grab this data and graphs it in my monitoring program.
+They provide an API, but getting the data from the gateway made more sense to me.
 I figured I could do the same but from my power company.

+It took me a few days to get the code working and clean.

 ## How did you do it?

 I turned on developer tools in Chrome (Menu - More Tools - Developer Tools), and then I clicked on the link that shows me the graph of my power consumption for a day.
 In the Network output, I saw the browser POST'ed form data to an API, and the response was a JSON object, then the browser takes that and renders a graph.
 All I needed was the JSON object.
 Sweet.
 At that point, all I had to do was reverse engineer how it creates an authenticated session.
 I used the Ansible uri module to handle the process.
-That took a while ... there were hidden forms and frames, and I had to hit certain url's in a certain order, but I finished in about 24 hours or so.
+That took a while ... there were hidden forms and frames, and I had to hit certain url's in a certain order to mimic a user session, but I finished in about 24 hours or so.

 I took create care to not hammer the API or the webserver, and in the end it makes about 8 uri calls to create a session, saving the results each time for processing, and then 2 to retrieve a single days results from the API, but you have to retrive each day separately, although it accepts a range in the request (I coded it this way on purpose.
 30 requests for 30 days of data is not unreasonable).
 So, 10 in total for a normal run which is far less than it takes to render the login screen on a first visit, and far less than I guess the average user session normally is.
 I figure they had less than hundred 500 server errors in the log's in total, from different pages, during my testing.
 There should be no errors created now during a run.
 It certainly could be optimized, but hey as the saying goes "perfect is the enemy of complete."
 I sent an email asking for an authentication token for an API, and am sending this project as a POC for community access to their power consumption data.

 With the data retrieval part solved, I then created a python script to format and put it somewhere: a rrd file that was compatible with monitoring tools.
 That part took another day or so, I thank **Risto Hietala** for his very relevant (I too use a raspberry pi, temperature sensor and graph the results, but I use Zenoss to monitor and create the rrd for that project.
 This project, I create the rrd and give it to Zenoss) [blog post](http://www.hietala.org/rrdtool-as-timeseries-datastore-for-sensor-data.html) and [github repo](https://github.com/rhietala/raspberry-ansible/blob/master/roles/tempreader-rrdtool/files/readtemp-rrd.py) for helping me solve this part.

+## Who are you?

+Who has two thumbs and wants to monitor his power consumption? *This guy*

 ## Conclusion?